Who says I am responsible to make sure my employees take Sexual Harassment Training?

 Does the training only apply to full-time workers?

-No. Under the DFEH’s regulations, the definition of “employee” includes full-time, part-time, and temporary employees.
+No. Under the DFEH’s regulations, the definition of “employee” includes full-time, part-time, temporary, seasonal, or unpaid interns.

 By what date must employees be trained?